GaetanRoger/street-art-finder/README.md

 - [x] Leaflet "Cannot remove of undefined" occurring randomly (fixed by refactoring maps more cleanly)

 ### Priority 1
+- [ ] Make the app website compatible
 - [ ] Allow admins to add artists
 - [ ] Allow admins to remove artists
 - [ ] Allow admins to mark artists as published/unpublished